jupyterlite/jupyterlite/docs/howto/extensions/cli-addons.md

 possible to extend the underlying `jupyter lite` [CLI](../../reference/cli.ipynb) by means of _Addons_.

-A custom Addon can do anything to the _output folder_ of a built lite application, as well as modify the behavior of other addons, including the ones that comprise the core API.
+A custom _Addon_ can do anything to the _output folder_ of a built lite application, as well as modify the behavior of other _Addons_, including the ones that comprise the core API.

 Some use cases: